xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/setting_up_vat_with_eu_and_uk_vat_gst.md

 ## Introduction

-The video below demonstrates the process of setting up [VAT (Value added tax)](http://en.wikipedia.org/wiki/Value_added_tax#With_a_value_added_tax) in X-Cart 5.2.x using the module **EU and UK VAT / GST**.
+The video below demonstrates the process of setting up [VAT (Value added tax)](http://en.wikipedia.org/wiki/Value_added_tax#With_a_value_added_tax) in X-Cart 5.2.x using the addon **EU and UK VAT / GST**.

-Note that this module has been updated and renamed since the video shoot, so if you are using the updated version of this module - **Value Added Tax / Goods and Services Tax** - please be prepared to find that the user interface for configuring VAT / GST has been changed quite a bit.
+Note that this addon has been updated and renamed since the video shoot, so if you are using the updated version of this addon - **Value Added Tax / Goods and Services Tax** - please be prepared to find that the user interface for configuring VAT / GST has been changed quite a bit.
 To find the updated instructions for VAT / GST setup, see the section {% link "Setting up VAT / GST (for the UK, EU, Australia, etc)" ref_Rzp45QlN %} of this manual.

 ## Video
 **Published on Mar 11, 2015**